omy181/Node-Based-Item-Repair-Design-System/README.md

 ![vpet_GIF_reworked](https://github.com/user-attachments/assets/29424e8f-131e-4091-9b49-d02dc2eb2041)

-The repairing consists of taking out and putting back pieces together and these pieces's putting order is not linear it is more like a big graph with complex dependencies.
-So i had to come up with a solution for making these designs functional.

-The repair process involves removing and reassembling object parts.
-However, the assembly order isn’t linear — it forms a complex dependency graph.
-I needed a system to make designing and managing this logic intuitive and functional.
+The repair process involves removing and reassembling object parts, but the order isn't linear.
+Instead, it's a complex dependency graph — pieces must be placed in a specific structure based on what’s already assembled or missing.

+I needed a system that could handle this non-linear logic while remaining easy to use.
+Most importantly, designers should be able to implement it without writing any code.

-Initially, I created two types of components:
+At first, I created two types of components:

-- One for pieces
+- Piece Component

-- One for slots (invisible parent objects that hold pieces)
+- Slot Component (invisible parent objects that hold pieces)

-When a piece is dragged onto a slot, it snaps to that slot — if the slot accepts it.
-The slot checks:
+When a piece is dragged onto a slot, it snaps to it — if accepted.
+Each slot checks:

-- Is the piece in the accepted pieces list?
+- Is the piece in its accepted list?

 - Are all above slots empty?

 - Are all below slots filled?

-Each Slot component must be manually added to slot GameObjects, with dependencies manually assigned.
+Each Slot component must be manually added to its GameObject, and dependencies must be assigned manually.

 ![image](https://github.com/user-attachments/assets/743e25e2-8e0b-4a07-b055-ccc9342ecdff)

+The Piece component also requires a fallback "space" GameObject, which defines where the piece returns to if it's not placed into a slot.
-This is the Piece component.
-A space GameObject is assigned to define its fallback position (when not placed in a slot).
-If a piece starts in a slot, that must be predefined.
+If a piece starts in a slot at the beginning of a level, that must also be predefined.

 ![image](https://github.com/user-attachments/assets/03fee4ce-c6c1-40ce-a442-e78c350dc68a)

-While this first version worked, manually creating slot objects and linking dependencies was tedious.
+While functional, this approach was tedious and error-prone, especially for complex objects with many dependencies.

+## Final Version (Graph-Based Design)

-To streamline the process, I built a node-based editor using the open-source library xNode.
+To simplify setup, I built a node-based editor using the open-source library xNode.

-With it, designers can create Slot and Piece nodes, then simply connect them to define logic visually.
+With this system, designers can visually create and connect Slot and Piece nodes.
+The graph editor handles the generation of all slot objects, dependency logic, and piece behaviors automatically.

-Here’s an example graph used in-game:
+Here’s an example of a graph used in the game:

 ![image](https://github.com/user-attachments/assets/f71125cb-e381-4bd9-8ab2-260d3351d87d)

-The graph is composed of only two node types: Slot and Piece.
+The graph uses only two node types: **Slot** and **Piece**.
+By connecting nodes in the correct order, designers can easily define complex logic — without ever touching code.

 ![image](https://github.com/user-attachments/assets/5e5d7d2a-7050-4edc-8f17-519cefab0128)